qmk/qmk_firmware/README.md

 Please note that the underglow is not compatible with audio output.
 So you cannot enable both of them at the same time.

 Please add the following options into your config.h, and set them up according your hardware configuration.
+These settings are for the F4 by default:

     #define ws2812_PORTREG  PORTF
     #define ws2812_DDRREG   DDRF